ryanliang/oracle-demo/README.md

     ```bundle install```

 #### Running the demo:
-There are two specs one for the Google exercise and one for the Modal exercis.
+There are two specs one for the Google exercise and one for the Modal exercise.

  - To run both spec:
   ```bundle exec rake spec```